stephenpbrown/Sudoku-Solver/README.txt

 hard.txt .............
 Some "hard" sudoku puzzles
 solve.pl ............. inputs a battery of puzzles at solver solvesudoku.cpp ...... solver source cide sudokucheck.pl........ verifies and checks solution
+build.pl.............. builds for DEBUG and then for SPEED (for CI) gtestpuzzles.txt ......
+Test puzzles used in CI test.pl ..............
+Continueous Integration (CI) test .gitlab-ci.yml .......
+CI test specification for GitLab .gitignore ........... files for git to ignore